-A colleague who specialises in building email marketing platform and all the associated elements that go with it was swapping notes with me this week about a joint account we are both working with, and he casually dropped into the conversation that a single banner ad on the clients in-house email system was generating a 70% ROI – repeatedly.
+A colleague who specialises in building email marketing platform and all the associated elements that go with it told me that a single banner ad on on of his clients in-house email system was generating a 70% ROI – repeatedly.

 This is not the Return-On-Investment from spending money on an email campaign where a particular product or service is attempting to be sold.
 This is their ordinary, run-of-the-mill, daily one-to-one email that each person in the business uses to correspond with clients and suppliers on an individual basis.
 That is, the emails that we send a hundred times a day during the ordinary course of business….and these clients are making money from them.

 This result is quite extraordinary for two reasons.
 Firstly, that is a good return on marketing spending, by anyone’s standards I would think.
-Secondly and more importantly, it is a stupendous return on what wasn’t supposed to be marketing spending at all.
-The daily email platform that we use to handle the daily communications is usually considered a pure cost, but clearly it doesn’t have to be.
+Secondly and more importantly, it is a stupendous return on what typically isn’t even thought of as marketing spending at all.
+The daily email platform that we use to handle the daily communications is usually considered a pure cost, not a revenue generator, but clearly that doesn’t have to be the case.

 A bit of digging around to try and find some general or benchmark comparative stats for the ROI on different types of marketing initiatives proved to be difficult.
-One report from about 3 years ago though suggested the following:
+Some data I did find suggested the following:

-It seemed that each of these pieces of research were quite limited in scope, if not perhaps using the research to support a preferred conclusion that helped sell a particular service.
+It seemed that each of these pieces of research were quite limited in scope, if not perhaps using some simple or perhaps slanted research to support a preferred conclusion that helped sell a particular service.

 One can conclude however that most forms of marketing will be effective to one extent or another – if executed well.
 The problem with ROI as a measure is that it is a reasonably crude measure of success and therefore we perhaps do not draw the correct conclusion from the numbers.
 It doesn’t indicate whether something was executed well or poorly, or whether it was just aimed at the wrong people or wrong place, or whether it was just a rubbish offer that nobody would ever be genuinely interested in.

-Email marketing may well have the best ROI…but then it may not too.
+Email marketing may well have the best ROI…but then it may not either.
 If the message is poor, or the offer is underwhelming, is that a reflection on the medium chosen?
 Of course not.
 Apart from the marketing medium chosen, other critical elements in determining whether a particular initiative has met its revenue objectives will be the offer and the messaging.
 Furthermore, one cannot ignore the impact of repetitive advertising the continued placement or presence on a particular medium will generally exponentially increase ROI.
 Run a single TV ad and the ROI will probably be disastrous.
 Run it 1,000 times and the ROI will probably change significantly.
 Unless it was just a rubbish offer, or was aimed at the wrong audience, etc, etc…

 And finally, one of my (small’ish) concerns with focussing on ROI as a definitive measure is that it doesn’t accurately capture the broader impact of good marketing.
 Creating brand awareness and trust; generating word of mouth opportunities; breaking down barriers to doing business which thereby increase the conversion rates on other prospects….all of these types of things can be attributed in part to a good marketing campaign, but are not necessarily reflected in the ROI for a particular campaign or medium.

-So looking at the ROI to determine which marketing medium to use can help, but it should not be an absolute guide in itself.
+So looking at the ROI to determine which marketing medium to use can help, but it is a mistake to use it as an absolute guide in itself.